strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 - Plugins are developed using a programmatic API, which gives flexibility in the folder structure.
 - The root of the plugin folder must include a `strapi-server.js` and a `strapi-admin.js` entry files, for the [Server API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) and [Admin Panel API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md), respectively.
-- The rest of the folder structure is up to you, as long as `strapi-server.js` and `strapi-admin.js` are aware of the files.
+- The rest of the folder structure is up to you, as long as everything is imported into `strapi-admin.js` and `strapi-server.js`.

-The folder structure of a v3 plugin can be migrated to a v4 plugin either automatically or manually.

 ::: details Example v4 plugin structure